ylogx/blog/_posts/2018-11-12-in-memory-buffers.md

   - BytesIO
   - buffers
   - in-memory buffers
+  - zomato
 ---

-At zomato we work with a lot of images, close to hundred thousand new images every day.
+At [zomato][zblog] we work with a lot of images, close to hundred thousand new images every day.
 There are a lot of usecases where we need to download images, process them, and then pass them to our models.
 The usual workflow is to fetch the image from a url, save it in a file and